 No Executive Board member may be an officer of an organization affiliated with this Association.
 The exceptions shall be the Immediate Past-President and Life Members.

 No elected Executive Board member shall serve simultaneously in two elected positions and may not be appointed to fill the vacancy of an elected position.

+No full-time or part-time, NHSA employee can serve on the board, except the Executive Director as a non-voting board member

 Responsibility and Authority